davidlope/DSF-compendium-GC/README.md

     |
     ├── figures/            # location of the figures produced for the manuscript
     |
-    ├── data/               # database created by the author using peer-reviewed manuscripts, PUBCHEM, and NIST │
+    ├── data/               # melting and boiling databases created by the author using peer-reviewed manuscripts, PUBCHEM, and NIST
+    │
     |
     └── supplementary-materials/